qjebbs/vscode-plantuml/README.md

 > sudoku<br/>
 > @enduml

----
-### Auto Include
+## About Auto Include

 > Notice: People who don't use `!include` could ignore this chapter.

+![include demo](images/include_demo.gif "demo")

 Auto Include liberates you from writing "!include path/to/include.wsd" everywhere. which is bother & hard to manage.

-![include demo](images/include_demo.gif "demo")

 Suppose we have 2 files to include: `defines.wsd` and `myStyles.wsd`, and they are organized as follow: